 Exactly how the proceeds of your sold ESPP shares are taxed, however, may be subject to several factors.
-Some of the primary determinants are whether your ESPP is a qualified plan or non-qualified plan, and if your ESPP offers a discount on the purchase price.
+Some of the primary determinants are whether your ESPP is a qualified plan or a non-qualified plan and if your ESPP offers a discount on the purchase price.

 ESPP tax rules are also influenced by the price of your shares on several key dates.
 The dates where the price matters are: